Workiva/frugal/lib/java/README.md

 ## Running Tests

 Maven is configured to compile a Frugal IDL for use in integration tests.
-To write integration tests, you need to add `target/generated-test-sources/frugal` as a source folder to your project.
+In your IDE, you will need to add `target/generated-test-sources/frugal` as a source folder to your project.

 Integration tests are run during the mvn `integration-test` phase (after packaging).

 To run all unit tests and integration tests.

 ```bash
 mvn verify